 Founded in the year 2014, DOIT Software has achieved remarkable results under its leadership.
 Today, Vitaly Makhov (CEO) in an exclusive tête-à-tête with MobileAppDaily, opens up on DOIT Software’s journey, the ongoing gaga of ‘Native vs Hybrid’ apps, and his preferred approach to mobile app development.

 DOIT Software was built around the values of founders and a passion for technology.
-Working with technology solutions that help people and businesses always inspire us to develop and improve our approach, culture, and processes.
+Working with technology solutions that help people and businesses always inspires us to develop and improve our approach, culture, and processes.
 And here we are now, working with our clients for 2-3 years already and helping to grow their businesses.

 When it comes to comparison of the number of companies in the software development area, there are thousands of very similar ones with the same price ranges and tech teams.